kmdouglass/bstore/docs/quickstart.rst

 The current list of options is:

 1. **sep** - The column separator in the raw text csv files.
-Common values include commas ',' and tabs '\t'.
+Common values include commas ',' and tabs '\\t'.
-2. **readTiffTags** - whether tif image metadata should be read and recorded in the HDF datastore.
+2. **readTiffTags** - Determines whether tif image metadata should be read and recorded in the HDF datastore.
 Accepts either `True` or `False`.
 Note that this may fail to read the tif images if the filename does not match the metadata.